-Instructions: The Proposal Narrative must be submitted in Arial 12-point font with one-inch margins on all four sides.
-The narrative must be 1.5-line spaced and cannot exceed 20 pages in length.
-For the Proposal Narrative, address each of the seven sections below.
-Each section should be titled according to its section header (e.g., Project Need, Project Description, and Project Evaluation).
-Within each section, address the bulleted items in a cohesive, comprehensive narrative format.
+Instructions: The Proposal Narrative must be submitted in Arial 12-point font with oneinch margins on all four sides.
+The narrative must be 1.5-line spaced and cannot exceed twenty (20) numbered pages in length.
+For the Proposal Narrative, address each of the following sections.

+- 1. Project Need

+- 2. Project Description

+- 3. Organizational Capacity and Coordination

+- 4. Project Evaluation

+Each section should be titled according to its section header as shown above (e.g., Project Need, Project Description, etc.).
+Within each section, address the rating criteria provided in a cohesive, comprehensive narrative format.
 Do not include website links.
+Addressing each criteria does not in itself merit a high rating; rather, although each criterion is to be addressed, it is the quality of the response to each that will be evaluated.

-These 20 pages do not include the Cover Sheet, Proposal Checklist, Applicant Information Form, Budget Table, Budget Narrative, In-Custody Program Schedule, Aftercare Program Schedule or other required attachments (see Proposal Checklist).
+The 20-page limit in this section does not include the Cover Sheet, Proposal Checklist, Applicant Information Form, Letters of Commitment, In-Custody Program Schedule, Aftercare Program Schedule or other required attachments (see Proposal Checklist).